joshuagodwin7929/Cybersecurity-Labs/README.md

 > Hands-on cybersecurity labs focused on Active Directory, SIEM, detection engineering, network security, and incident response.

-I use these homelabs to build practical experience with enterprise security technologies and document what I learn along the way.
+I used these homelabs to build practical experience with enterprise security technologies and document what I learn along the way.

 ---